wesleyboar/wesleyb-sample-schoology/README.md

     ./
         |_ api           // source files of the server web API
         |_ client        // source files of the client web app
-        |_ data          // data for the server web API
+        |_ data          // data for web server and web API

 These directories are automatically maintained.